 Susan Hartford and her family first traveled from their home in L.A. to Serenbe for a spring break trip.
 Susan had heard of the area when the 2012 HGTV Green Home was located there, and, given her daughters’ love of farm animals, it seemed like a great place for a spring break vacation.
 Susan’s daughters were indeed smitten by the animals and open spaces, prompting the family to purchase a home in the development.
 “It’s so peaceful and relaxing,” Susan says.
 “There are so many nature trails and 70% of Serenbe is forested.”

 “As a second home for Susan and her family, she was looking to balance style and function in a way that married her California aesthetic with Serenbe’s farm village appeal,” share Sandra.
 “She had a really great grasp of the types of pieces she needed for this home, but was looking for guidance in targeting which collections and finishes to consider.”
 Susan was familiar with Serenbe’s New Urbanist design concept, which helped her further understand the types of furniture that would fit within the home and the area as a whole.

-Susan loves to spend time at Serenbe and she says, “I love walking into my house and sharing it with friends.
+Susan loves to spend time at Serenbe and she says, “I love walking into my house.
 It gives me peace of mind to be here.”